apache/jackrabbit-site/src/site/markdown/ocm/object-content-manager.md

 Descriptor contains mapping information for the corresponding class attributes.

-In the point of view implementation, the Mappring Descriptor is a java object injected into the ObjectContentManager (see the interface org.apache.jackrabbit.ocm.mapper.Mapper).
+In the point of view implementation, the Mapping Descriptor is a java object injected into the ObjectContentManager (see the interface org.apache.jackrabbit.ocm.mapper.Mapper).
 Right now, there are 2 different Mapping Descriptor implementations: